Britney Spears Gets Goofy With Sam Asghari On World Mental Health Day

 “Queen of loving in different languages we do not deserve you!!!!” stated a third fan, who also put up a red heart emoji for added effect.

-“I love you too B!!!” cracked a fourth admirer, who obviously was hoping her heart belonged to him and not Sam.
+“I love you too B!!!” cracked a fourth admirer, who obviously was hoping her heart belonged to him and not to Sam.

-Britney and Sam have been forging a healthy relationship in 2019 as the year progressed.
-In fact, in late September, the 25-year-old hottie was interviewed on IGTV when he spoke up against haters.
+Britney and Sam have been forging a healthy relationship as 2019 has progressed.
+In fact, in late September, the 25-year-old hunk was interviewed on IGTV during which time he spoke up against haters.

-“”I see it online all the time that people are so bored with their damn lives, with their own lives, that they have to make up sh*t about other people’s lives, judging them, talking about them… If you are such a good critic why don’t you go find a mirror and look at that person in the mirror and criticize yourself.”
+“I see it online all the time that people are so bored with their damn lives, with their own lives, that they have to make up sh*t about other people’s lives, judging them, talking about them… If you are such a good critic why don’t you go find a mirror and look at that person in the mirror and criticize yourself.”

-The personal trainer seemed to be targeting the general population of online critics but Britney’s fans thought he was directing his frustration over the way the superstar singer has been attacked.
+The personal trainer seemed to be targeting the general population of online critics but many of Britney’s fans thought he was directing his frustration over the way the superstar singer has been attacked in the past.
 Although this may or may not have been true, the actual act of talking about something negative that is rarely addressed means that Sam has his girlfriend’s back no matter what the situation.

-One fan even praised the fitness professional for speaking up and then that same fan went on to say that Britney Spears is stronger than all of her haters.
-That, and she has the perfect boyfriend in hunky Sam Asghari with whom to take a mental health day to enjoy even when the calendar doesn’t say October 10, also known as World Mental Health Day.
+One fan even praised the fitness professional for speaking up.
+That same fan then went on to say that Britney Spears is stronger than all of her haters.
+That, and she has found the perfect boyfriend in caring Sam Asghari.
+The two will likely take a mental health day to enjoy again and even when the calendar doesn’t say October 10, also known as World Mental Health Day.